SotirisTouliopoulos/dingo/README.md

 - `steady_states` are the reactions steady states returned from dingo's `generate_steady_states` function.
 - `pearson_cutoff` is a cutoff to filter and replace all lower correlation values with 0.
 - `indicator_cutoff` is a cutoff that corresponds to the copula's indicator.
-It filters false positive correlations for correlations greater than the pearson cutoff and replaces them with 0.
+It filters correlations greater than the pearson cutoff.
 - `cells` is a variable that defines the number of cells in the computed copulas.
 - `cop_coeff` is a variable that defines the width of the copula's diagonal.
 - `lower_triangle` is a `boolean` value that when `True` keeps only the lower triangular matrix.
 This can be useful for visualization purposes.